A1exeYakovlev/SkySearch/README.md

 - Responsive design.

 ## Technologies
-- React, JavaScript, CSS, HTML, BEM.
+- React, TypeScript, CSS, HTML, BEM.
 - Built with create-react-app

 ## How to run locally